dmcomm/dmcomm-project/dmscope/README.md

 It requires Python 3, Pygame and pyserial (see below).

-It takes two command-line arguments:
+The command-line arguments are as follows:

-* The name of the serial port (see below)
+* The name of the serial port (see below).
+Or the path to a text file containing results data in the same format (see `test.txt`).
-* The dmcomm code, the same as would be used for a serial command (see `codes.txt` in the folder above).
+* If the path provided is a serial port and not a file, a second argument is required with the dmcomm code, the same as would be used for a serial command (see `codes.txt` in the folder above).

 If the serial connection was successful, a Pygame window will open, and after a few seconds will start displaying results.
 Controls are as follows.
 (There may be an issue on some computers with presses of the arrow keys registering twice: if this occurs, then counter-intuitively, it can be prevented by pressing the key for longer.)